-Leverage term store taxonomy when creating an extractor in Microsoft SharePoint Syntex
+Leverage term store taxonomy when creating an extractor in Microsoft Syntex

-When you create an extractor in your document understanding model using SharePoint Syntex, you can take advantage of global term sets in the term store to display preferred terms for data that you extract.
+When you create an extractor in your unstructured document processing model using Microsoft Syntex, you can take advantage of global term sets in the term store to display preferred terms for data that you extract.

 As an example, your model identifies and classifies all Contract documents that are uploaded to the document library.
 Additionally, the model also extracts a Contract Service value from each contract, and will display it in a column in your library view.
 Among the various Contract Services values in the contracts, there are several older values that your company no longer uses and have been renamed.
 For example, all references to the terms Design, Graphics, or Topography contract services should now be called Creative.
-Whenever your model extracts one of the outdated terms from a contract document, you want it to display the current term - Creative - in your library view.
-In the example below, while training the model we see that one sample document contains the outdated term of Design.
+Whenever your model extracts one of the outdated terms from a contract document, you want it to display the current term—Creative—in your library view.
+In the following example, while training the model we see that one sample document contains the outdated term of Design.

 Term sets are configured in the Managed Metadata services (MMS) term store in the SharePoint admin center.
 In the example below, the Contract Services term set is configured to include several terms, including Creative.
 The details for it show that the term has three synonyms (Design, Graphics, and Topography) and the synonyms should be translated to Creative.